weijunext/smart-excel-ai/README.md

 - Docker - Development Storage([How to use?](https://weijunext.com/article/b33a5545-fd26-47a6-8641-3c7467fb3910))
 - Vercel - Hosting

-If you are unfamiliar with some of the tech stacks, please click on the "How to use" links above to read my Chinese blog.
+If you are unfamiliar with some of the tech stacks, please click on the "How to use" links above to read my Chinese blog, or visit my other public repo - [Learn Next.js Stack](https://github.com/weijunext/nextjs-learn-demos)

 ## Running Locally